Old Town Trail

 5. Alice Hawkins Statue

-Alice Hawkins was a leading suffragette amongst the shoe machinists of Leicester.
-She was born in 1863 into a working class family in Stafford.
-After leaving school at thirteen, she spent her working life as a shoe machinist and worked for many years at Equity Shoes, Western Road in Leicester.
+Alice Hawkins was a leading suffragette among the shoe machinists of Leicester.
+She was born in 1863 in Stafford into a working-class family.
+After leaving school at the age of thirteen, she began working as a shoe machinist and spent many years employed at Equity Shoes in Leicester.

 6. Royal Arcade